 Flat-Fee Pricing Structure

-Sometimes companies charge a flat-fee, and for a new business owner that may be a great way to go.
+Sometimes property management companies charge a flat-fee, and for new property managers that may be a great way to go.
 You can build your business quickly that way; just make sure you don’t over-commit to all the things that will fall under that set price, otherwise you’ll be doing a lot of work for free.
+A fixed property management fee is easy for a property owner to understand when hiring a property manager.

-It’s also common to charge a percentage of the rent.
-To help decide what will be a good range, research what all your competitors are charging, and maybe charge a percentage at the low end or below that.
+Another common type of property management fee is to charge a percentage of the monthly rent of the rental property.
+To help decide what will be a good range, research what other local property management companies charge, and maybe charge a percentage at the low end or below that.
+That way you’ll get people’s attention and be more competitive.

 Hybrid

-Then there are hybrids where you charge a percentage for monthly management, and then you have other value-added services with set prices.
-That way, you only charge extra when the owner needs that service.
+Then there are hybrids where you charge a percentage as a monthly management fee, and then you have other value-added services with set prices.
+That way, you only charge extra when the rental property owner needs that service.
+Examples of add on services may include tenant placement fee, early termination fee, and/or a lease renewal fee.
+It all depends on how much your property management company charges for the initial fee, and the exact services rental property owners in your location want.

 If You’re Buying an Existing Property Management Company

-Kathleen revamped her pricing structure once again to increase management fees.
+Kathleen revamped her pricing setup fee structure once again to increase the property management fees.
 She raised her standard price to what used to be the premium level, and included some of the services most people had been paying for as a value-add.

 Strategies to Encourage Upsells from Property Management Clients

-Kathleen’s strategy at Portola Property Management works if you are able to educate clients about your different services.
+Kathleen’s strategy at Portola Property Management works if you are able to educate clients about your different property management services.
 Portola sends out quarterly newsletters about their new services.
-Your clients will gladly pay for new services, if you build up their trust in you by educating them about different issues.
+Your clients will gladly pay for new property management services, if you build up their trust in you by educating them about different issues that your property management company can help them solve.
 Also, great property managers “keep their antennas up” for any new services where there might be a demand.

 One example that Kathleen and Portola identified has to do with pets.
 Santa Cruz has many pet owners, but a lot of property owners didn’t want to allow pets in their buildings.
 Kathleen felt that this created an opportunity, because there was a high demand for pet-friendly rentals with very few properties available.
 It would allow her to reduce vacancy time and increase the amount of rent she can get for a property.